XXYG233/personal-blog/content/posts/About Me.md

 ---
-title: "About Me"
+title: "A Peek of Me"
 date: 2023-08-25T13:58:02+08:00
 draft: false
 ---
 # 👋Welcome to My Blog!

-Hello!
+Hello🙃!
 My name is Alex Zhang, and I'm currently a student at UC Davis🐮.
 I enjoy travelling and meditating, and I've learned a lot of interesting things along the way.

 In this blog, I'll be sharing my thoughts and experiences.
 I hope you'll find it interesting and informative.